cqm3ron/VBguide/README.md

 # Visual Basic Guide: Core Concepts & Useful Tips <!-- omit from toc -->
-## A GCSE Visual Basic Guide with many useful tips that I have picked up along my time programming <!-- omit from toc -->
+## A GCSE Visual Basic Guide with many useful tips that I have picked up during my time programming <!-- omit from toc -->

 So, you're here because you don't know Visual Basic very well, but you want to.
 I appreciate that!
 VB is widely considered a _kinda useless_ language, but for some reason it is one of the options on the GCSE AQA Computer Science specification.
 And you know what?
 It sort of makes sense.
 It is a great starting point for anyone looking to code, and it gives you a great idea of the .NET framework so you can eventually move on to C#, arguably the most useful programming language.
 So, for now, let's think of it as a stepping stone to a better time, and I hope this guide helps you to understand VB a bit more than you did before.
 Thanks for visiting this guide.
 If you see anything wrong, think anything is missing, or just generally have any other suggestions, please do not hesitate to [open an issue](../../issues) and let me know.
 With that said, enjoy the guide!